Mellon Mid-Doctoral Fellowships

 One aim of the program is to foster projects in the public humanities that make humanities research and/or Penn’s unique collections accessible to non-specialists and promote public understanding of and appreciation for the humanities.
 We will be especially interested in candidates whose own research connects with one of these public-facing projects.
 Our hope is that their work on the project -- which might continue in some form after the fellowship year -- serves to strengthen their scholarly profile and position them for successful launch of a professional career.

-All mid-doctoral fellows will participate in the Price Lab DH research seminar throughout the academic year.
+All mid-doctoral fellows will participate in the Price Lab DH research seminar throughout the academic year and assist Price Lab staff in planning and promoting both the Graduate Student Working Group in Digital Humanities and the annual Dream Lab summer training institute.
 They will also take part in two week-long Price-Lab supported “project sprints,” one in the fall and one in the spring.
 These periods of intense, supported work will enable fellows to make rapid progress on individual projects of their own design.
 Fellows may also take the opportunity to design digital assignments and/or facilitate workshops in the Price Lab and the Penn Libraries.

 NOMINATION AND APPLICATION PROCESS:

 Current second- and third-year doctoral students in humanities departments are eligible to apply.
-Interested students should send a CV and a letter of application of no more than 1000 words describing their interest in the fellowship and any previous experience with digital humanities to: Stewart Varner, Managing Director of the Price Lab (firstname.lastname@example.org).
-Along with their application, students will need to solicit a letter from their advisor attesting to their suitability for Price Lab support, and a brief letter from the graduate chair of their department verifying their academic good standing and completion of coursework.
-Both of these letters should also be sent directly to Stewart Varner (email@example.com).
+We will use Interfolio to manage the application process and the portal will open in mid-October 2021.
+Interested students will need to submit a CV and a letter of application of no more than 1500 words describing their interest in the fellowship and any previous experience with digital humanities.
+Students will need to solicit a letter from their advisor attesting to their suitability for Price Lab support, and a brief note from the graduate chair of their department verifying their academic good standing and completion of coursework.
+Both of these will be included in the Interfolio application.
 The strongest candidates will be those who have demonstrated an interest in some area of digital humanities and are developing a dissertation proposal that lends itself convincingly to the use of digital research methods.
-The application deadline is January 30th.
+The application deadline is February 20, 2023.
 We encourage prospective candidates to speak with their advisors and graduate chairs well in advance of this deadline; they should also feel free to contact the Price Lab to tell us about their interests in DH and/or to obtain additional information about the fellowships or the selection process.
 Fellowship offers will be made by mid-March.
 We hope to assemble a diverse cohort of fellows who come to digital humanities research from a range of backgrounds, perspectives, and disciplinary homes.